aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing.charts/chartdatalabel/showcategoryname/_index.md

 title: ChartDataLabel.ShowCategoryName
 linktitle: ShowCategoryName
 second_title: Aspose.Words for .NET API Reference
-description: ChartDataLabel property.
+description: ChartDataLabel ShowCategoryName property.
 Allows to specify if category name is to be displayed for the data labels on a chart.
 Default value is false in C#.
 type: docs
 weight: 80
 url: /net/aspose.words.drawing.charts/chartdatalabel/showcategoryname/